tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 049.md

 - The plan for us has now shifted for us to not approach from the rear/inside of the city to get to the Cathedral.
 They'd want us to ride with their Griffon riders and assault the gate towers/etc.. to help them get in.
 - The Black Iron Pact is now going to be inside of the city already, finding a way to sneak in.
 - After asking the [[Queen of Blades]] about our role in the assault, she doesn't seem to care much either way.
+- We're shown some books, the three original holy books of the Sacred Flame.
 -